StellahMbao/simple_shell/README.md

 ## Acknowledgments :
 - The creators of the C language.
 - Our software engineer-in-residence.
-- Betty Holberton | ALX AFRICA .
+- Betty Holberton | Alx-Africa .